microsoft/service-fabric-observer/Documentation/Observers.md

 ***FabricSystemObserver***
 ***NetworkObserver***
 ***NodeObserver***
-***OSObserver*** (Not configurable)
+***OSObserver*** (Not configurable beyond Enable/Disable)
-***SFConfigurationObserver***  (Not configurable)
+***SFConfigurationObserver***  (Not configurable beyond Enable/Disable)

 Each Observer instance logs to a directory of the same name.
 You can configure the base directory of the output and log verbosity level (verbose or not).

-You can see examples of specific observer output by calling a REST endpoint a la:
+If you enable telemetry and provide an ApplicationInsights key, then you will also see the output in your log analytics queries.
+Each observer has configuration settings in PackageRoot/Config/Settings.xml.
+AppObserver and NetworkObserver house their runtime config settings (error/warning thresholds), which are more verbose and do not lend themselves very well to the Settings.xml to schema, in json files located in PackageRoot/Observers.Data folder.

+**A note on Error thresholds**
+A Service Fabric Error Health Event is a critical event.
+You should be thoughtful about when to emit Errors versus Warnings as Errors will block service upgrades and other Fabric runtime operations from taking place.
+The default configuration settings for all configurable observers do not have error thresholds set to prevent blocking runtime operations like upgrade.
+Only set error thresholds when you are comfortable with the blocking nature of these critical health events.
+There is nothing wrong with setting error thresholds, but please be thoughtful and spend some time understanding when to emit health errors versus warnings, depending upon your scenario.
+This is just a note of caution, not a proclamation to never emit Error events.
+It's very reasonable to emit an Error health event when some threshold is reached that can lead to critical failure in your service.
+In fact, it's the right thing to do.
+Again, just be cautious and judicious in how you rely on Errors.

+**Fabric Observers - What they do and how to configure them**

 **AppObserver**
 Observer that monitors CPU usage, Memory use, and Disk space